NeumimTo/TownyCivs/README.md

 ## Permissions

-- Permission: `townycolonies.administrative`
+- Permission: `townycivs.administrative`
   - Ability to buy new blueprints

-- Permission: `townycolonies.architect`
+- Permission: `townycivs.architect`
   - Ability to place blueprint

 Both permission should be given to town co/mayor/assistant